The Beginner’s Guide to Email Design With Examples

 2. Color contrast

-Color contrast is the difference between an element and the background on which it sits.
-A low color contrast will make it hard for people with color blindness to access and read the text.
+Color contrast is the contrast in color between an element or text and the background on which it sits.
+A low color contrast will make it hard for people with color blindness to read the text.

 Web Content Accessibility Guidelines (WCAG) introduced by The World Wide Web Consortium (W3C) reveals that for standard-sized text, use a contrast ratio of at least 4.5:1.
 With font size larger than 23px or bold text larger than 18px, the ratio should be at least 3:1.